 Halloween, observed on the evening of October 31, is a popular celebration around the world, loved by adults and children alike.
-It takes place on the day before All Saints' Day and is also known as All Hallows Eve, Hallowmas Eve, and Samhain.
-In the United States, it is not a public holiday, therefore businesses and stores follow normal opening hours.
-As well as being the second most commercial holiday in the country, a quarter of all candy sales happen during the season.
+It takes place on the day before All Saints' Day and is also known as Hallowe'en, All Hallows' Eve; All Saints' Eve, and Samhain.
+It is not a public holiday, therefore businesses and stores follow normal opening hours.

-In ancient Britain and Ireland (5th century BCE), on the full moon closest to November 1, the Celts celebrated the festival of Samhain - Summer’s End, the Celtic New Year.
+History shows that Halloween originated in ancient Britain and Ireland (5th century BCE), on the full moon closest to November 1, when the Celts celebrated the festival of Samhain - Summer’s End, the Celtic New Year.
 Samhain was the god of the dead.
 They believed that the barrier between the physical and the spirit world disappeared and that the spirits of the dead, good and evil, returned to earth.
-These spirits would cause people harm if not offered gifts, such as food and drink, sweet goods.
+These spirits would harm people if not offered gifts, such as food and drink, and sweet goods.
 People would often dress as spirits so that evil spirits would not recognize them.

 Samhain was also celebrated by indulging in drunkenness and conduct otherwise forbidden in daily life.

 From 43 CE onwards, the Romans ruled the Celts.
 Roman customs were merged with Celtic traditions.
 For example, the goddess Pomona was a goddess of fruit, trees, and fertility.
 Apples and hazelnuts were considered sacred and used for divining information on marriage, childbearing, and death - very important questions in an agricultural community.
 Apples with certain markings were placed in a tub of water or hung from a tree.
 By grabbing one using only the mouth, a young man or woman was supposed to be able to foretell his or her future spouse.